 Animals like bats and owls that rely on sound for hunting are also at risk as the noise pollution from human activity can fragment their hunting ranges.
 This means they have a smaller area to find food, which increases the chance of starvation and reduces their ability to reproduce.

-For marine animals, the increase in the number of boats, jet skis, and other watercraft has a similar impact.
+For marine animals, the increase in boats, jet skis, and other watercraft has a similar impact.
 Finding mates and food is becoming more challenging and is even pushing some species closer to extinction.

 Even protected national parks are at risk from surrounding road networks and planes flying overhead.
 Many experts have suggested no-fly zones or higher flight paths over protected areas to reduce intrusion on native wildlife.